Cranwell Parish Church - Welcome

 We need help in lots of ways, but especially:

-Finally, not only are we financially responsible for the upkeep of one of the oldest churches in Lincolnshire, but also we need to raise funds to pay for the clergy and to support our outreach programmes such as the teenagers Drop-in, the summer holiday activities for children of all ages, and charitable works.
-Please support our fund raising events (and that support can be "time" rather than cash) and, if you would like to make a donation through the website then please follow the link below.
+Finally, not only are we financially responsible for the upkeep of one of the oldest churches in Lincolnshire, but also we need to raise funds to pay for the clergy and to support our outreach programmes.
+Please support our fund-raising events (and that support can be "time" rather than cash) and, if you would like to make a donation through the website then please follow the link below.